MAJozwiak/Fashion-MNIST/README.md

  saves final accuracy.

 ## Added elements to enhancing the training process:
- - **Early stopping -**
+ - **early stopping -**
  is a technique used to halt training when the model's performance on the validation set no longer improves, helping to prevent overfitting,
  - **sheduler -**
- - is a technique that monitore the validation loss and reduce the learning rate if there is not improvment.
+ is a technique that monitore the validation loss and reduce the learning rate if there is not improvment.

 ## Visualization of the learned features